TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 > We want to use the kernel http.sys as the WebServer for the host.
 Only admin has access to the http.sys.
 If you launch VS without admin, you can still create a host but the C-DEngine will revert back to a user-mode web server that has less performance.
 2) Name the project "cdeHostNetCore"
 >After a short time you will see a small project with a program.cs and the C-DEngine icon.
-3) Open the program.cs and make one change in line 36 by creating a new GUID with the GuidTool shipping with Visual Studio and pasting the guid in the line.
+3) Open the program.cs and make one change in line 36 by creating a new GUID with the GuidTool shipping with Visual Studio and pasting the GUID in the line.
 4) run the project and look at the console output
 >If you see any error in the console, you most likely have a port conflict and something else already uses port 80.
 If so change line 39 and 43 to use any open port.
 Our recommendation is to use ports higher than 8700.